prabhsingh20/react-quiz/README.md

 # The-React-Quiz

-A simple react quiz in which "useReducer" is used to manage state.
+Check out your knowledge with a simple react quiz in which
+<br/>"useReducer" is used to manage state.